-We, and all of our directors, executive officers and the holders of substantially all of our Class A common stock and Class B common stock and securities exercisable for or convertible into our Class A common stock outstanding immediately upon the closing of this offering, have agreed with the underwriters that, until 180 days after the date of the underwriting agreement related to this offering, we and they will not, without the prior written consent of the representatives of the underwriters, subject to certain exceptions, directly or indirectly, offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend or otherwise transfer or dispose of any of our shares of Class A common stock and Class B common stock, or any securities convertible into or exercisable or exchangeable for shares of our Class A common stock, or enter into any hedging, swap or any other agreement or any transaction that transfers, in whole or in part, directly or indirectly, the economic consequence of ownership of the securities, in cash or otherwise.
+We, and all of our directors, executive officers and the holders of substantially all of our Class A common stock and Class B common stock and securities exercisable for or convertible into our Class A common stock outstanding immediately upon the closing of this offering, have agreed with the underwriters that, until 180 days after the date of the underwriting agreement related to this offering, we and they will not, without the prior written consent of the representatives of the underwriters, subject to certain exceptions, directly or indirectly, offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend or otherwise transfer or dispose of any of our shares of Class A common stock and Class B common stock, or any securities convertible into or exercisable or exchangeable for shares of our Class A common stock, or enter into any hedging, swap or any other agreement or any transaction that transfers, in whole or in part, directly or indirectly, the economic consequence of ownership of the securities, whether any such swap or transaction is to be settled by delivery of our Class A common stock and Class B common stock or other securities, in cash or otherwise.
 These agreements are described in the section titled "Underwriting."
 The representatives of the underwriters may, in their sole discretion, release any of the securities subject to these lock-up agreements at any time.